tibmatt/flogo-web/docs/plugins.md

    ![New Action Modal](img/plugins-demo-create-resource.png)
 6. Click on the resource we just created
    ![Created Resource](img/plugins-demo-resource-created.png)
-7. The sample designer for the demo resource should be loaded in the screen.
-Tou can add more tasks/links to the demo on the left and save your changes.
+7. The sample designer for the demo resource should be loaded on the screen.
+You can add more tasks/links to the demo on the left and save your changes.
 This sample designer uses the core client services and the common diagram component.
    ![Demo designer](img/plugins-demo-editor.png)